imagej/imagej.github.io/pages/JRuby_Scripting.md

 When using [Script Parameters](Script_Parameters "wikilink"), e.g., in the [Script Editor](Script_Editor "wikilink"), you need to use a `$` before `@ variables`, due to a limitation in the scoping, as in this example from [Script Templates](Script_Templates "wikilink"):

-{% include github-embed org='scijava' repo='scripting-jruby' path='src/main/resources/script\_templates/Intro/Greeting.rb' label='Greeting.rb' %}
+{% include github-embed org='scijava ' repo='scripting-jruby ' path='src/main/resources/script\_templates/Intro/Greeting.rb ' label='Greeting.rb ' %}

 ## Library

-There is a library called {% include github repo='fiji' path='plugins/JRuby/imagej.rb' label='imagej.rb' %} for convenience.
+There is a library called {% include github repo='fiji ' path='plugins/JRuby/imagej.rb ' label='imagej.rb ' %} for convenience.
 It contains a number of useful functions related to ImageJ.
 It is loaded by default when creating a new JRuby script in the [Script Editor](Script_Editor "wikilink").

 ## What next?